constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.0.5 =
+- Solved ocasional single video import error caused by conflicts with third party plugins;
+- Introduced player embed option to prevent tracking users, including all cookies and stats;
+- Show manually selected videos in playlist shortcode into the exact order that they were selected;
+- Preserve videos order in playlist block same as the order they were selected;
+- Hide video position block that is introduced automatically into the block editor for Vimeotheque video posts if automattic embedding is disabled by filter.

 = 2.0.4 =
 - Stop video player script in case of player error to avoid JavaScript errors in page;